Pierre Reedy

-Pierre Reedy (born January 11, 1998) is an American professional soccer player who plays as a midfielder or full-back for USL League One club Spokane Velocity.
+Pierre Reedy (born January 11, 1998) is an American former professional soccer player who played either as a midfielder or full-back.

+Reedy started his career in high school alongside with youth clubs such as Lehigh Valley United and the New York Red Bulls Academy.
+He played college soccer with Penn State Nittany Lions men's soccer while also playing for USL PDL side Reading United before going pro in 2022.
+Reedy's first professional games were with MLS Next Pro side Real Monarchs, and he would make two appearances with their MLS affiliates Real Salt Lake.
+After a season in Utah, Reedy headed over to Scotland where he joined Scottish Championship club Dundee, and won the title to earn promotion.
+Returning to America, Reedy played for the Charleston Battery, Spokane Velocity and Sacramento Republic before retiring in 2026 due to long-term injury complications sustained during his college career.

 Career

 Youth and college

 Reedy began his career playing for his Kutztown Area High School soccer team as well as with Lehigh Valley United youths, and won District and State championships with both sides respectively.
 In 2015, Reedy would leave his high school team to join the New York Red Bulls Academy and committed to Penn State University.
 After joining the Penn State Nittany Lions men's soccer as a walk-on in 2016, Reedy would play every game in his freshman season and was named to the Big Ten Conference All-Freshman Team at season's end.
 He would redshirt the following two seasons due to injury after suffering two ACL tears.

 Upon returning to play for the Nittany Lions in 2019, Reedy would co-captain the side for the next three seasons.
 At the end of the COVID-19-extended 2020 season, Reedy was named to the All-American Third Teams by Soccer America and United Soccer Coaches, as well as All-Big Ten First Team.
 After narrowly losing out on winning the Big Ten tournament in 2020, Penn State would win both the 2021 Big Ten regular season and the 2021 Big Ten men's soccer tournament, with Reedy scoring in the 3–0 victory over the Indiana Hoosiers.
 Reedy would be named to the All-Big Ten Second Team at the end of his final collegiate season, and would also be award the prestigious Big Ten Medal of Honor.

 While at Penn State, Reedy would also play for USL Premier Development League club Reading United AC for three seasons, reaching the National Championship final in 2018.